VicMarquez/VicMarquez/README.md

 🌱 Ecologist interested in how environmental changes affect interactions between plants and pollinators.

-📊 Currently working on a meta-analysis about plant phenology and climate change.

 📚 I love statistics and data analysis, with experience in mixed models, machine learning, and multivariate analysis.

 💻 Proficient in R and Python.